-There are still gaps between the theory and the models, and also between the models and common practice in applications - this is where research at Newcastle fits in, and this is the area of research we will focus on in the latter part of this course.
+There are still gaps between the theory and the models, and also between the models and common practice in applications - this is where our work fits in (Fawcett and Walshaw, see Figure 2.1), and this is the area of research we will focus on in the latter part of this course.

-Figure 2.1: Emil Julius Gumbel (left), and his book "Statistics of Extremes" (centre); the latest book to hit the shops in August 2018 (right, pre-order on Amazon now!!).
+Figure 2.1: Emil Julius Gumbel (left), and his book "Statistics of Extremes" (centre); the latest book to hit the shops in August 2013 (right, pre-order on Amazon now!!).